Loukass23/codac-25/README.md

 ### Database Design

 - PostgreSQL with Prisma ORM for development
-- Comprehensive schema covering users, courses, documents, and community features
+- Comprehensive schema covering:
+  - User management with cohorts and roles
+  - Document system with folders and permissions
+  - Project portfolios with GitHub integration
+  - Job board and career tracking
+  - Real-time chat and conversations
+  - Attendance tracking system
 - Efficient queries with proper indexing and relations

 ## 🧪 Testing & Quality Assurance